 What to do if you have a problem with a mobile phone handset

-- If your new or second hand mobile phone breaks, does not work as it is supposed to or does not match the seller’s description, you may legally be entitled to a refund, repair or replacement from a trade supplier.
+If your new or second hand mobile phone breaks, does not work as it is supposed to or does not match the seller’s description you may be able to do something about it.
+These are your legal rights when you buy from a trader, that the handset should be of satisfactory quality, fit for purpose and as described, otherwise you may be able to get a refund, repair or replacement from your retailer or mobile phone service provider.

 - If the handset develops a problem early on, you have 30 days to return it for a full refund, and if you agree to a repair, the 30 day period is interrupted while the repair is carried out.
 You get the rest of the 30 days after getting the handset back or 7 days, whichever is longer.
 You will have to show that the problem was there when you were supplied with the handset.

 - Alternatively, you could agree to a free repair or a same model replacement, and for the first 6 months if the supplier does not believe that there was a problem when it was first provided, they will have to show that you caused the damage yourself.

 - If both a repair or a replacement are possible, then it is a question of balancing how long each would take and how much inconvenience each would cause against how much it would cost the supplier to provide each one, bearing in mind your preference.

 - If your phone forms part of a service contract, your claim would be against your service provider.
 However, if it was purchased on its own, without any monthly contract, then it is the retailer, and not the service provider, who is responsible for dealing with your complaint.

 - If the repair or replacement are not successful or there is a further problem, you still have up to 6 months to ask for a full refund and after that time, a partial refund to take account of any use you have had from the handset.
 Alternatively, you can keep the handset and agree to an appropriate deduction to reflect what is wrong with it.